shakacode/react_on_rails/docs/additional_reading/heroku_deployment.md

 # Heroku Deployment
 The generator has created the necessary files and gems for deployment to Heroku.
 If you have installed manually, you will need to provide these files yourself:

-+ `Procfile`: used by Heroku and Foreman to start the server
++ `Procfile`: used by Heroku and Foreman to start the Puma server
 + `.buildpacks`: used to install Ruby and Node environments
 + `12factor` gem: required by Heroku
++ `'puma'` gem: recommended Heroku webserver
++ `config/puma.rb`: Puma webserver config file
-+ `lib/tasks/assets.rake`: rake task that generates your JavaScript bundles for production.
++ `lib/tasks/assets.rake`: This rake task file is provided by the generator regardless of whether the user chose Heroku Deployment as an option.
+It is highlighted here because it is helpful to understand that this task is what generates your JavaScript bundles in production.

 ## How to Deploy